secureworks/logger/README.md

 [Documentation is available on pkg.go.dev][godocs].
 You should also look at the examples in the main package.

+## FAQ
+- Why are there so many go.mods?
+    - In order to keep dependencies in line with the log implementations.
+If you want zerolog you shouldn't also need logrus.
+- There are some packages with safe and unsafe versions of code.
+Why is this?
+    - For logrus, the unsafe code is mostly a performance trick, to keep it from generating even more garbage than normal.
+    - For zerolog it is the same as logrus, but it also addresses a small behavior change in the zerolog.Hook interface.
+See this [issue](https://github.com/rs/zerolog/issues/408) for more.
+    - All unsafe code can be disabled by adding a `safe` or `!unsafe` build tag.
+This may be useful if you do not desire the changes the unsafe code brings or because you are building for an environment that does not allow unsafe code.

 ## License

 This library is distributed under the [Apache-2.0 license][apache-2] found in the [LICENSE](./LICENSE) file.

 ### Runtime Dependencies
+Note these are dependent on what mods you import.
+Importing `log` by itself will only yield `testify` for testing.
+Importing `logrus` will only yield its dependencies and not `zerolog`'s for example.

 | Library                                                                    | Purpose                         | License                                                          |
 | -------------------------------------------------------------------------- | ------------------------------- | ---------------------------------------------------------------- |